Home / Recipe Collections / 17 Of The Best Fresh Summer Vegan Pasta Recipes

 5. Vegan Lemon Pasta from Crowded Kitchen

 Warning: This vegan pasta is highly addictive!
-The creamy lemon sauce utilizes all the best of vegan “dairy” products to produce a dish so rich, bright and full of flavor you might just eat the whole pan yourself.
+The creamy lemon sauce utilizes all the best of vegan “dairy” products, plus fresh lemon juice to produce a dish so rich, bright and full of flavor you might just eat the whole pan yourself.
+Save some pasta water for an extra creamy sauce.

 A bowl of creamy pasta mixed with peas and topped with lemon zest and cheese next to lemon wedges and glasses.